 Besides it being quite safe, we learned that hitchhiking is a great way to experience the culture better and get inside local advice.
-We have met some really friendly people while hitchhiking Chile and made more memories and stories!
+We met some really friendly people while hitchhiking in Chile and made more memories and stories!

 We recently returned to Patagonia, but this time we rented a car!
 Renting a car in Patagonia gives you so much freedom and actually isn’t as expensive as you might think.
 Find out more in our blog all about Patagonia rental cars.

 Related Read: Spending some time in Valparaiso?
 Here are the best Valparaiso hotels to stay at during your trip!

 Travel Insurance is more important than ever right now!